-STRATEGIC GOAL 4: Provide the best possible value for the tax paying public, who pay for what we do Executive Lead Chief Operating Officer Assuring Committee Logistics and Infrastructure Committee Initial controls and assurances Residual risk score Action plan Timescale Risk tolerance Board update service disruption due the risks a worst of the trans 2020, in mandate and Soci 2.
-The Trus urgent do necessar 3.
-The Trus in place of context of 4.
-The Trus for medical reports is providing availabili 9.
-National to reduce medical of the trans a working availabili 19.
-National to reduce medical of the trans a working availabili 19.
-National to reduce medical of the trans a working availabili 19.
-National to reduce medical of the trans a working availabili 19.
-National at the trans a working availabili 19.
-National at the trans a working availabili 19.
-National at the trans a working a working availabili 19.
-National at the trans and the trans a working a working a working a working and the trans and the trans and the trans a working a working a working a working a working a working and the trans a working a st's standing orders allow for ecisions to be taken when ry.
-It has business continuity plans which have been tested in the of hypothetical EU exit scenarios.
-It has mapped the supply chain cal consumables and all the uppliers have a UK depot.
-Four oliers would hold 3 months' worth on UK soil.
-Initoring system is installed and to protect fuel stocks.
-In National PPE Strategy in place as sufficient PPE is available ks confirmed which address the ingency act requirement to 0 days' supply.
-It is now available through GRS, by visibility of senior staff ty.
-In mitigation strategies are in place as the risk of medicine and consumable supply chain issues 16 16.07.19 22.10.20 12 22.12.20 1.
-2. 3.
-The Trust is reviewing the supply chains to confirm that all the Trust's suppliers have a UK depot, or appropriate mitigation in place.
+Executive Lead Chief Operating Officer Assuring Committee Logistics and Infrastructure Committee No. and Risk description Initial risk score Key controls and assurances Residual risk score Action plan Timescale Risk tolerance Board update 2 There is a risk that the Trust will experience service disruption due to supply chain, workforce and financial issues in the event of a no deal departure from the EU on 31st December 2020 16 16.07.19 22.10.20 Controls The Trust conducted its assessment of the risks faced by the Trust in the event of a worst case scenario following the end of the transition period on 31st December 2020, in line with the framework mandated by the Department of Health and Social Care.
+The Trust's standing orders allow for urgent decisions to be taken when necessary.
+The Trust has business continuity plans in place which have been tested in the context of hypothetical EU exit scenarios.
+The Trust has mapped the supply chain for medical consumables and all the Trust's suppliers have a UK depot.
+Four key suppliers would hold 3 months' worth of stock on UK soil.
+A fuel monitoring system is installed and working to protect fuel stocks.
+There is a National PPE Strategy in place to ensure sufficient PPE is available Fuel stocks confirmed which address the civil contingency act requirement to supply 20 days' supply.
+Annual leave for Directors and direct reports is now available through GRS, providing visibility of senior staff availability.
+National mitigation strategies are in place to reduce the risk of medicine and medical consumable supply chain issues 16 16.07.19 22.10.20 12 22.12.20 ↓ The Trust is reviewing the supply chains to confirm that all the Trust's suppliers have a UK depot, or appropriate mitigation in place.
 Communication plan to be circulated to stakeholders and staff on Trust's state of readiness.
 Oversight of staff ability to travel to place of work due to congestion in the Kent Area.
 Complete End Dec 20 From Jan '21 6-10 the Executive Committee agenda going forward.

-A focus group is in place which is meeting fortnightly providing feedback to the Executive Committee on the actions being taken to manage any risks identified with standing reports on logistics, fleet parts and fuel, procurement, drugs supplies including Frimley Park, communications and EPRR and Business Continuity.
-The Trust has identified a Director to be the Senior Officer responsible for the Trust's preparedness for the UK's exit from the EU.
-The Trust has been advised they are considered a priority service by the government for the supply of fuel in the event of a shortage.
-National EU Exit preparedness strategies in place to mitigate against risks to supply chain, utilities, fuel, food and social care Internal audit review noted significant areas of assurance from the implementation of focus groups, executive leadership and business continuity plans in place.
-Saps in Control: Although within LAS we have completed all the reasonable activities to mitigate the risk, there is a high level of uncertainty due to our supply chain being heavily reliant on external contracts.
+- 2. A focus group is in place which is meeting fortnightly providing feedback to the Executive Committee on the actions being taken to manage any risks identified with standing reports on logistics, fleet parts and fuel, procurement, drugs supplies including Frimley Park, communications and EPRR and Business Continuity. - 3.
+The Trust has identified a Director to be the Senior Officer responsible for the Trust's preparedness for the UK's exit from the EU. - 4.
+The Trust has been advised they are considered a priority service by the government for the supply of fuel in the event of a shortage. - 5.
+National EU Exit preparedness strategies in place to mitigate against risks to supply chain, utilities, fuel, food and social care - 6.
+Internal audit review noted significant areas of assurance from the implementation of focus groups, executive leadership and business continuity plans in place.

+Gaps in Control:

+1. Although within LAS we have completed all the reasonable activities to mitigate the risk, there is a high level of uncertainty due to our supply chain being heavily reliant on external contracts.